halimarefat/NECEC2023/README.md

 This is a repository for a proceeding paper presented in NECEC 2023 conference.

 ## How to run ...
-Before running the python code, it is necessary to download the data from https://www.kaggle.com/datasets/alimarefat/necec-2023-conference .
+Before running the python code, it is necessary to download the data from [my kaggle page](https://www.kaggle.com/datasets/alimarefat/necec-2023-conference).